for Oxford’s homeless community.

 If you’re reading this website and you are over 18, you are very likely eligible

-Meditation has been used to reduce the likelihood of depression repeating, strengthen lungs, lift mood, bring calm, improve mood, and more.
+Meditation has been used to reduce the likelihood of depression repeating, strengthen lungs, lift mood, bring calm, and more.

-Since launching in June 2022 people with lived experience of homelessness, sector volunteers and staff have all met up to meditate together.
+Since launch at the library in the Westgate in June 2022 people with lived experience of homelessness, sector volunteers and staff have all met up to meditate.

-This group now runs free-of-charge meditation sessions in the centre of Oxford every Monday evening.
+This group now runs a free-of-charge meditation group every week at a new venue in central Oxford.
 Here, you can:

 - share hot tea